 You experience your own mind every waking second, but you can only infer the existence of other minds through indirect means.
-Other people seem to possess conscious perceptions, emotions, memories, intentions, just as you do, but you can’t be sure they do.
-You can guess how the world looks to me, based on my behavior and utterances, including these words you are reading, but you have no first-hand access to my inner life.
+Other people seem to possess conscious perceptions, emotions, memories, intentions, just as you do, but you cannot be sure they do.
+You can guess how the world looks to me based on my behavior and utterances, including these words you are reading, but you have no firsthand access to my inner life.
 For all you know, I might be a mindless bot.

 Natural selection instilled in us the capacity for a so-called theory of mind—a talent for intuiting others’ emotions and intentions.
-But we have a countertendency to deceive each other, and to fear we are being deceived.
-The ultimate deception would be pretending you’re conscious when you’re not.
+But we have a countertendency to deceive one another and to fear we are being deceived.
+The ultimate deception would be pretending you are conscious when you are not.

 The solipsism problem thwarts efforts to explain consciousness.
 Scientists and philosophers have proposed countless contradictory hypotheses about what consciousness is and how it arises.
 Panpsychists contend that all creatures and even inanimate matter—even a single proton!—possess consciousness.
 Hard-core materialists insist, conversely (and perversely), that not even humans are all that conscious.

 The solipsism problem prevents us from verifying or falsifying these and other claims.
-I can’t be certain that you are conscious, let alone a jellyfish, sexbot or doorknob.
-As long as we lack what neuroscientist Christof Koch calls a consciousness meter—a device that can measure consciousness in the same way that a thermometer measures temperature—theories of consciousness will remain in the realm of pure speculation.
+I cannot be certain that you are conscious, let alone a jellyfish, bot or doorknob.
+As long as we lack what neuroscientist Christof Koch has called a consciousness meter—a device that can measure consciousness in the same way that a thermometer measures temperature—theories of consciousness will remain in the realm of pure speculation.

 Some of my favorite works of art dwell on the solipsism problem.
-In I’m thinking of ending things and earlier films, as well as his new novel Antkind, Charlie Kaufman depicts other people as projections of a disturbed protagonist.
+In I’m Thinking of Ending Things and earlier films, as well as his novel Antkind, Charlie Kaufman depicts other people as projections of a disturbed protagonist.
 Kaufman no doubt hopes to help us, and himself, overcome the solipsism problem by venting his anxiety about it, but I find his dramatizations almost too evocative.

-Love, ideally, give us the illusion of transcending the solipsism problem.
-You feel you really know someone, from the inside out, and she knows you.
+Love, ideally, gives us the illusion of transcending the solipsism problem.
+You feel you really know someone, from the inside out, and they know you.
 In moments of ecstatic sexual communion or mundane togetherness—while you’re eating pizza and watching The Alienist, say—you fuse with your beloved.
 The barrier between you seems to vanish.

 It gets worse.
 In addition to the problem of other minds, there is the problem of our own.
 As evolutionary psychologist Robert Trivers points out, we deceive ourselves at least as effectively as we deceive others.
 A corollary of this dark truth is that we know ourselves even less than we know others.

-If a lion could talk, Wittgenstein said, we couldn’t understand it.
+If a lion could talk, philosopher Ludwig Wittgenstein said, we couldn’t understand it.
 The same is true, I suspect, of our own deepest selves.
-If you could eavesdrop on your subconscious, you’d hear nothing but grunts, growls and moans—or perhaps the high-pitched squeaks of raw machine-code data coursing through a channel.
+If you could eavesdrop on your subconscious, you would hear nothing but grunts, growls and moans—or perhaps the high-pitched squeaks of raw machine-code data coursing through a channel.

 For the mentally ill, solipsism can become terrifyingly vivid.
 Victims of Capgras syndrome think that identical imposters have replaced their loved ones.
 If you have Cotard’s delusion, also known as walking corpse syndrome, you become convinced that you are dead.
-A much more common disorder is derealization, which makes everything--you, others, reality as whole--feel strange, phony, simulated
+A much more common disorder is derealization, which makes everything—you, others, reality as a whole—feel strange, phony, simulated.

 What if those afflicted with these alleged delusions actually see reality clearly?
 According to the Buddhist doctrine of anatta, the self does not really exist.
 When you try to pin down your own essence, to grasp it, it slips through your fingers.